studio6six/rpi5/README.md

 ```bash
 sudo systemctl enable docker # Enable docker to start at boot
 ```
+Now that docker is installed we are ready to proceed onto the next steps.

 **Step 3: Install Portainer**

 We'll use a Docker volume to persist Portainer's data and a Docker container to run Portainer.